Kevin Kasuza: U-19 and domestic career

 The second ton came within two-week of each other, this time in a Pro40 match against the Southern Rocks.
 This time the score was 129*.
 He scored 129 out of a total of 229, which was enough to win the match for his team.
 Again, had Kevin gone cheaply, it is highly unlikely Mountaineers could have won that match.
 He had done it again for his team, showing not only tremendous talent but also a magnificent temperament in a crisis.
 Kasuza said that his sudden burst in batting form was due to his vying for fitness more than before, and that his coach Gary Brent had always told him that if he had to get to hundreds, then he would have to stay fit.

 In December 2011, he further made a case for his consideration for selection with another fine century for Mountaineers in the Coca-Cola Pro50 Championship.
 His 110* was the main architect behind a total of 199.
 The ton was scored off only 91 balls and just stunned the opposing Matabeleland Tuskers' bowlers.
 Even there batsmen couldn't come back from the assault, and that culminated in a Tuskers defeat.

 In December 2020, he was named as the captain of the Mountaineers for the 2020–21 Logan Cup.

 International career

 In January 2020, he was named in Zimbabwe's Test squad for their series against Sri Lanka.
-He made his Test debut for Zimbabwe against Sri Lanka, on the 19th of January 2020 in Harare.
+He made his Test debut for Zimbabwe against Sri Lanka, on 19 January 2020 in Harare.

+On 25 January 2024, Kasuza was suspended indefinitely by Zimbabwe Cricket after testing positive for a banned recreational drug during an in-house doping test.